tjrobinson/tjrobinson.net/_posts/2018-09-06-why-I-don't-like-microsoft-teams-as-much-as-slack.md

 * If you have a short message and want to select the value in it, e.g. a story ID, you basically can't, the "on hover" UI covers it up.
 * Some of the connectors aren't as configurable or good as the Slack equivalents.
 * No slash commands.
+* The notification area icons for "In a meeting" and "you have a message" are the same.

 On the positive side - the integration with Outlook meetings, voice calls, and SharePoint is ok.